Riverbeki White Tea

 In each case, the liquor colour is a reflection of the unique processing of the fresh buds or leaf plant material.
 It also depends on the quantities of tea leaves and infusion time.
 Nevertheless, when brewed properly, both the Tea will leave you refreshed, satisfied in their own way leaving a desire for a repeat.

-To help you make an informed purchase, we are sharing below representative images from our library for both Silver Needle (Assam White Tea) and Baimudan or White Peony Tea (Darjeeling White Tea) side by side.
-We hope it will work as a referential guide for you to see the difference in the physical appearance of Tea leaves for both types.
+We are sharing representative images from our library for both Silver Needle (Assam White Tea) and Baimudan or White Peony Tea (Darjeeling White Tea).
+We hope these images will work as a referential guide to understand the difference in the physical appearance of both the Tea leaves.

 White Tea is only harvested for a few weeks each spring across globally.
-The plucking month can vary depending upon the geographical location, but it will be limited from early spring to late in pursuit of true flavour.
-Spring harvested Tea is also expensive as they are the first Tea the plant gives after winter dormancy.
-These Tea Buds are selected from the prime growing areas of the tea plant and are full of various Tea Polyphenols ( Tea Plant Antioxidants).
+The plucking month can vary depending upon the geographical location, but it will be limited from early spring to late in pursuit of true flavour & Health Attributes.
+Spring harvested Tea is expensive as they are the first leaves the Tea plant gives after winter dormancy.

-For your note, often High-Grade White Tea comes from special cultivars( Tea Plants).
-So plant selection matters as all tea plants will not give the same quality of Tea.
-Apart from these, there are also other pre-conditions that exist prior to the decision for the making of this Tea- for example rain, hailstorms, mist, time of the day.
+There are also other pre-conditions that exist prior to the decision for the making of this Tea- for example rain, hailstorms, mist, time of the day.
 The objective is to get the best Tea buds.
 They must be flawless not only at the time of plucking but also throughout the subsequent Tea making steps.
-In short, the making of this unique Tea is a delicate matter of Science & Art.

 The Making of this Unique Tea